meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 Stallman's removal from all leadership positions as well as the removal of the entire board of the FSF for enabling such a person.

 I will not make an argument either for or against RMS.
+Those who know RMS personally are in a better position to do that.
 I will only argue that the open letter is misleading, divisive, and meant to whip up a mob.
 I think a good argument against RMS *can* be made, but the authors of the letter instead chose to incite as much outrage as possible at the cost of honesty and nuance.

 Many of the letter's signatories tell personal stories of RMS being arrogant, insensitive, presumptuous, or inappropriate, and have concluded that RMS is unsuitable as a leader or